 The high centrifugal force forces all metal particles (down to 0.5-micron level) to accumulate at the internal bowl wall.
 The automatic ‘self-ejection’ mechanism periodically opens sludge ejection ports along the bowl wall.
 The bowl instantaneously ejects the solids during the sludge ejection process.

 The heating of the water-based coolant before centrifugation has the following advantages.

 Any increase in temperature reduces the viscosity of the oil.
 In the case of tramp oil, heat causes the tramp oil's viscosity to reduce, which facilitates easier separation.

-Hotter coolant helps coalescence of suspended tramp oil microdroplets.
+Hotter coolant helps the coalescence of suspended tramp oil microdroplets.
 This further improves the separation of tramp oil.

-Passing of hot coolant through the disc stack flushes out any sticky oils or varnish stuck to the discs.
+Passing of hot coolant through the disc stack flushes out any sticky oils, or varnish stuck to the discs.
 This improves the separation efficiency of the centrifuge.